punlx/styledwind-intellisense/README.md

 # FAQ

-**Why do I need "files.associations": { "\*.css.ts": "typescript" }"?** VSCode does not recognize \*.css.tsas TypeScript out of the box.
+**Why do I need "files.associations": { "\*.swd.ts": "typescript" }"?** VSCode does not recognize \*.swd.tsas TypeScript out of the box.
 By associating it withtypescript`, you get proper syntax highlighting and TS language features.

 What if my theme file structure differs from the default pattern?
 The extension uses a regex approach to parse theme.palette([...]).
 If your code significantly deviates from the default array format, you might need to modify the parsing logic in the extension code.